Texas rancher offers Elon Musk free land for Twitter headquarters - NewsBreak

 “Jim is a successful businessman and someone who can deliver on his 100-acre offer,” he said

-Boles said the county “can give them a good business environment,” pointing to their recent deal with Samsung.Will Elon Musk bring Twitter to Texas?
-Some hope so
+Boles said the county “can give them a good business environment,” pointing to their recent deal with Samsung.Woman falls headfirst into outdoor toilet while trying to retrieve phone

 Twitter’s current headquarters is in San Francisco, California, but Musk’s purchase of the social media platform on Monday has prompted a wave of support to move to Texas.